Avery2/things3notionscript/README.md

 ### Alfred workflow

 Assumes a local version of this repository is in `~/Library/Application Support/Alfred/Alfred.alfredpreferences/workflows/things3notionscript`.
-You may have to run `chmod a+x *.py` to enable the script.
+You may have to run `chmod a+x *.py` or `chmod 777 *.py` to enable the script.

 Double click `Things3NotionScript.alfredworkflow` to import into Alfred (assuming [alfred](https://www.alfredapp.com/) is installed)